Sequestered 8x50R Romanian Mannlicher Rifle Md.18938mm M.93 Adaptiertes Rumanisches Repetier Gewehr

 Several of these rare 8x50R Md.1893 rifles are in the collection of the Legermuseum in the Netherlands and several photographs on this webpage are from the courtesy of drs.
 Mathieu Willemsen, Conservator of the

-.
+Museum.
 The route of these rifles to the Netherlands is a mystery.
 The most likely route is that these were German captured rifles from Yugoslavia, which ended up

 in the Netherlands during WW2.
 Another source might be interned Austro-Hungarian troops during/after WW1.
 Any info would be appreciated.